633 W 5th Street #2890

 But some people can’t control it, so don’t assume they will just write off what you just did in the heat of the moment.

 Many will act out and attack you with their car, big rig truck, or even a school bus.
 So beware.

 Below are some helpful tips to stay safe and prevent a road rage traffic collision or wrongful death.

-- Don't tailgate or follow a slowpoke driver too closely.
-Sometimes gang bangers and others have initiation rights that include shooting or maiming people they feel disrespected while out "cruising."
+Don’t tailgate or follow a slowpoke driver too closely.
+Sometimes gang bangers and others have initiation rights, including shooting or maiming people they feel disrespected while out “cruising.”

 What Are Some Common Ways Road Rage Can Escalate?